cloudflare/wildebeest/README.md

 ## Requirements

 Wildebeest is a full-stack app running on top of Cloudflare Pages using [Pages Functions](https://developers.cloudflare.com/pages/platform/functions/).
 We are of course assuming that you have a Cloudflare account (click [here](https://dash.cloudflare.com/sign-up) if you don't) and have at least one [zone](https://www.cloudflare.com/en-gb/learning/dns/glossary/dns-zone/) using Cloudflare.
-If you don't have a zone, you can use [Cloudflare Registrar](https://www.cloudflare.com/en-gb/products/registrar/) to register new a new domain or [transfer](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/) an existing one.
+If you don't have a zone, you can use [Cloudflare Registrar](https://www.cloudflare.com/en-gb/products/registrar/) to register a new domain or [transfer](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/) an existing one.

-Some features, like data persistence, access controls, media storage, are handled by other Cloudflare products:
+Some features like data persistence, access controls, and media storage are handled by other Cloudflare products:

 - [D1](https://developers.cloudflare.com/d1/) for the database.
 - [Workers KV](https://developers.cloudflare.com/workers/learning/how-kv-works/) for object caching.